Public Events Board

 The “Main Rule” of Event Scheduling

 Do not publicize your event or make reservations or other commitments before receiving a Campus Coordination Confirmation and, if necessary, PEB approval!
-Any office, individual, group, or organization planning an event or meeting must submit a scheduling request to the Campus Coordinator via the e-mail icon.
-All events/meetings submitted to Campus Coordination are subject to Public Events Board review and approval.
+Any office, individual, group, or organization planning an event or meeting must submit a request via the Event Wizard in 25Live.
+All events/meetings submitted to Campus Coordination, which have attendance greater than 50 people are subject to Public Events Board review and approval.

 Scheduling an Event

 - Adequate lead-time and specific, detailed setup instructions are required.
-Requests for event setups are to be submitted in detail to the Campus Coordination Office at least three (3) weeks prior to the event (significantly more lead-time suggested for larger events).
-Note: there is a $50 late fee for any initial setup requests made less than three weeks before your event.
+Requests for event setups are to be submitted in detail to Campus Coordination for proper planning to occur at least three (3) weeks prior to the event (significantly more lead-time suggested for larger events).
 Requests are processed on a first-come, first-served basis.

 - After a Public Events Board review, you will be notified in a timely manner of your event’s approval or of other decisions regarding your request.
 This could include possible Campus Safety coverage.